EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 ## Things We Learned

 Whilst we were briefed with upskilling the fine folks we worked with at Smarsh, we learned a whole heap of things too.
-The technical learnings are too numerous to mention (and some we'd rather forget, like how incredibly-not-cloud-native Townsend is), but here are some of the bigger lessons we learned:
+The technical learnings are too numerous to mention (and some we'd rather forget, like how incredibly-not-cloud-native [Townsend](https://www.townsendsecurity.com/products/centralized-encryption-key-management) is), but here are some of the bigger lessons we learned:

 * **Baby steps**.
 As outlined in [eXtreme Programming Explained](https://www.cs.odu.edu/~zeil/cs350/latest/Public/xprogram/index.html#principles) it's important to change one thing, test, and only then move on.
 On a couple of occasions we fell into the trap of thinking it'd be quicker to change many things at once, thinking the changes were simple and low-risk.
 Every time, it came back to bite us.
 * **Humility**.
 I for one am guilty of speaking too much, assuming I'm right (I rarely am) and steamrollering conversations.
 Working with someone else's hugely complex software stack is a great reminder that there are lots of things that you don't know, even if you're a subject matter expert in certain areas.
 Within a week, I'd placed sticky notes on my monitor reading "LISTEN MORE" and "I MIGHT BE WRONG".
 * **Backlog management is hard** for this sort of work.
-When you're working on a new product, it's easier to formulate a backlog that clearly expresses user value, as that value and be built and delivered in thin vertical slices - feature by feature.
+When you're working on a new product, it's easier to formulate a backlog that clearly expresses user value, as that value can be built and delivered in thin vertical slices - feature by feature.
 When working with an extant product with a huge amount of functionality, it's very hard to do this.
 Either the whole thing works, or it doesn't.
 So backlog management inevitably subverts the product management process, and it's easy to lose sight of the real end user.
 Additionally the activities that need to be performed are very fluid, based on technical surprises.
 We always expressed work in value statements so that it was clear _why_ we were doing things, but the backlog needed rejigging several times a week.
 * **Remote pairing all day is hard**.
 A full eight-hour day of remote pairing is incredibly draining.
 High-quality headsets with noise-cancelling microphones (_not_ noise-cancelling for the listener!) for all participants are a necessity.
 When remote pairing breaks tend to be less organic, and so use of a [pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique) really helps.

 ## How Can We Help You?

 Do you need to **improve your time-to-production**, increase quality, decrease time-to-recovery all whilst upskilling your staff?

 Do you have large, complicated infrastructure endeavours that you would benefit from treating as software projects?

+Do you have capable staff who would benefit from an extra set of hands to enact a cloud transformation?
+Do you want to combine training and delivery?

 As shown above, EngineerBetter have experience in achieving great outcomes in highly-constrained and less-than-ideal circumstances.
 If you need similar outcomes, maybe [you should get in touch](mailto:contact@engineerbetter.com).